Aoni Onsen in Aomori

 Aoni Onsen is close to the onsen town of Kuroishi but not right in the town and rather enjoys its own secluded location deep in the forests of Aomori.
 I now realize that the experience can be very different when one stays at a secluded single onsen as opposed to an onsen town served by many different facilities.
 I really enjoyed the secluded onsen experience where the limited number of buildings and the absence of supporting facilities (grocery store, gas station etc.) allowed a visually uninterrupted connection with the surrounding nature.

-Transportation to Aoni Onsen
+Access to Aoni Onsen

 This is for those wishing to travel from Aomori city where I spent I spent the previous night.
 I took an early start from Aomori by taking the JR train to Hirosaki where I changed the local train to Kuroishi.
 Since the check-in was not until 3pm, my plan for the day was to fit in a visit to the autumn wonderland of Nakano Maple Mountain (Nakano Momiji-yama – 中野紅葉山) and then catch the free shuttle to Aoni Onsen from the nearby Roadside Station Nijinoko.
 If you plan to follow the same route, you can take bus from Nakano to Nijinoko but I instead walked the distance in about less than an hour.
 There was surprisingly a sidewalk covering the whole section (including the 10mn long tunnel section).
 There are some eateries at Nijinoko along with other rest facilities but the shops were closed when I was there.
 However, I came across a fantastic but totally unexpected bubble blowing session during which four employees (municipal? not sure) blowed up giant size bubbles towards the already colored trees.
 Nakano Momiji-yama will soon have its own post;